Forget the stock price. That’s a derivative of the thing that matters.

 The math is straightforward.
 The implications are profound.

-The Idealized Bitcoin Treasury is coming soon.
+Measure in Sats is coming soon.
 Join the waitlist and we’ll notify you at launch.